romualdo97/opengl_studies/002_hello_triangle/README.md

 # About Opengl Context and VBO

+**Context and GLFW:**
 GLFW is a helper library that will start the OpenGL "context" for us so that it talks to (almost) any operating system in the same way.
 The context is a running copy of OpenGL, tied to a window on the operating system.

+**Copyng data to VBO**
-We will copy this chunk of memory onto the graphics card in a unit called a vertex buffer object (VBO).
-To do this we "generate" an empty buffer, set it as the current buffer in OpenGL's state machine by "binding", then copy the points into the currently bound buffer.
+We will copy a chunk of memory from cpu onto the graphics card in a unit called a vertex buffer object (VBO).
+To do this we "generate" an empty buffer, set it as the current buffer in OpenGL's state machine by "binding", then copy the data (position, colors, texcoords, etc...) into the currently bound buffer.

 # Code buffer and objects review in triangle and quad drawing exercises